 Environmental Dispute Resolution Program

-The new program’s approach redefines the meaning of “ADR”.
-Though usually thought of as an alternative to litigation, EDRP uses the term “ADR” to mean Additional Dialogue Required – using mediation and other collaborative processes to create an opportunity for dialogue and mutual understanding in environmental and natural resource conflicts.
-This approach builds long-term relationships and produces enduring on-the-ground results.
+The EDR Program’s approach redefines the meaning of ADR.
+Usually thought of as an alternative to litigation, we use the term to mean Additional Dialogue Required—i.e., using mediation and other collaborative processes to create an opportunity for dialogue, mutual understanding, and respect in environmental and natural resource conflicts.
+This approach builds long-term relationships, and produces enduring and creative on-the-ground results.

-Research and Analysis.
-Through specific case studies as well as broader analysis, EDRP documents, evaluates and celebrates the extensive collaboration that is already occurring in Utah and the Mountain West, and proposes improved and expanded opportunities and methods for EDR.
-We hope that our growing collection of case studies will inspire and motivate parties currently in conflict on environmental issues to explore collaborative possibilities.
+Research and Analysis The EDR Program documents, evaluates, and celebrates the extensive collaboration already occurring in Utah and the Mountain West, and proposes improved and expanded opportunities and methods for EDR.
+We hope that our growing collection of case studies and other resources will inspire and motivate parties currently in conflict to explore collaborative possibilities.